cf73/cfdesign/content/collections/projects/fidelis-music-systems.md

         content:
           -
             type: text
-            text: "AI also unlocked abilities to experiment rapidly with different UX strategies, such as this elegant 'megamenu' that lets users quickly browse the main product categories."
+            text: "AI-assisted development unlocked rapid experimentation with different UX strategies, such as this elegant 'megamenu' that lets users quickly browse the main product categories."
       -
         type: paragraph
         content: